formula-usi/warmup-assignment/README.md

-# Formula USI 2021 Warm up Assignment
+# Formula USI 2021 Warm-up Assignment

 Assignment in preparation for the FORMULA USI 2021 Challenge, 5--7 November 2021, Campus Est, Lugano, Switzerland.
-This task is preparatory to what the Challenge would require you to do, thus do it at the best of your possibilities!
+This task is preparatory to what the Challenge would require you to do, thus do it to the best of your possibilities!

 ## Testbed